-Judge Roy Moore Accuser Reportedly Worked For Hillary Clinton and Joe Biden
+Judge Roy Moore Accuser Reportedly Worked For Hillary Clinton And Joe Biden

 One of Judge Roy Moore’s accusers reportedly worked for the Hillary Clinton presidential campaign.
-Moore, who is running of the U.S. Senate from Alabama to fill Jeff Sessions’ former seat, stands accused of inappropriate behavior with several underage women about 40 years ago.
+Moore, who is running for the U.S. Senate from Alabama to fill Jeff Sessions’ former seat, stands accused of inappropriate behavior with several underage women about 40 years ago.

 The general election is scheduled for December 12.
 Moore, a controversial and insurgent Republican who defeated appointed Sen. Luther Strange in the September primary, faces Democrat Doug Jones.
 Before the allegations against him surfaced in the Washington Post, Moore was the prohibitive favorite to win the upcoming election.